Where is Mount Everest Located?

 Fatality Rate: Lower than K2's fatality rate per attempt, but the sheer number of climbers means more absolute deaths have occurred.

-First Ascent of tallest peak: The first successful, undisputed ascent of Mount Everest was achieved on May 29, 1953, by Sir Edmund Hillary and Tenzing Norgay, via the Southeast Ridge
+Who first touched Mt Everest, First Ascent of tallest peak: The first successful, undisputed ascent of Mount Everest was achieved on May 29, 1953, by Sir Edmund Hillary and Tenzing Norgay, via the Southeast Ridge.

 Mount Everest's Exact Location and Height